Ali-Fayed/ReposSearch-VIP-with-RxSwift/README.md

 - Real Market App Based on Modern [VIP Clean Architecture][VIP Clean Architecture].
 - The Example is Build Based on [SOLID Principles][SOLID Principles].
-- Network Layer Is Generic And Implemented using [RxAlamofire][RxAlamofire] with Custom Session Contains Interceptor, Event Monitor and Router Pattern.
+- Network Layer Is Generic And Implemented using [RxAlamofire][RxAlamofire] with Custom Sessions, For More Check [Advanced Alamofire][Advanced Alamofire].
-- Advanced Reactive TableView DataSources using RxDataSources][RxDataSources].
+- Advanced Reactive TableView DataSources using [RxDataSources][RxDataSources].
 - Using [UIHostingConfiguration][UIHostingConfiguration] For Use SwiftUI Views as a TableViewCell ( iOS 16 Only).
 - Using [Swinject][Swinject] for Dependency Injection.
 - Using Coordinators for Navigation Layer using [Xcoordinator][Xcoordinator].